 In the case of InVision App, they know their audience is techy and design-orientated, so they build trust by providing helpful tips in those departments and then follow through with demonstrating their product.
 You can do this too, and the steps are pretty simple.

 First, identify your customers’ potential pain points or problems, and try to look at the world from their perspective.
 What might they be struggling with?
 What solutions could your business offer to alleviate some of the burdens they might face?
 What could they improve on?
 What is keeping them up at night?

 Give Them the Perfect Solution

 Once you have a sense of your customers’ problems, concerns and interests, bridge the gap.
 Connect your product or service to them as the solution they’ve been looking for.
-Don’t be afraid to be specific.
+Be specific and personalize your solutions to each customer’s unique problem.
 Show them exactly how you can help.
 Don’t, however, just rattle off a long list of your features and expect them to understand.
-That brings us to our next point.

 Have you ever been in an extremely one-sided conversation?
 Where it almost feels like a monologue, and you can barely get at word in?
-I find those conversations extremely awkward and boring.
-The same applies to email content.
+These conversations are awkward and boring, and the same applies to email content.